microsoft/aerial_wildlife_detection/doc/import_data.md

 ## Import an object detection dataset

-We provide a script that automatically parses and imports an object detection dataset (i.e., containing images and bounding boxes) into AIde.
+We provide a script that automatically parses and imports an object detection dataset (i.e., containing images and bounding boxes) into AIDE.

 ### Requirements
 This procedure requires the dataset to be organized as follows: